 Can a Christmas cactus be propagated?

 Yes, and you can even use the trimmings as cuttings for new Christmas cacti!
 The best time to propagate lines up with the best time to prune (convenient, huh?), so you won’t have to worry about leaving some stems on the plant for propagation later on.
-To successfully propagate a new Christmas cactus from cuttings:
+Here's how to propagate a new Christmas cactus from cuttings:

 Step 1: Prep a container filled with cactus-specific potting mix.

-Step 2: Take a cutting or cuttings from your cactus with a sharp clean pair of scissors or knife.
+Step 2: Take a cutting or cuttings from your cactus with a sharp, clean pair of scissors.

-Step 3: Store the cuttings somewhere dry for two to four days until the ends have calloused.
+Step 3: Store the cuttings somewhere dry for two to four days until the ends have callused.

-You can skip this step if you don't have the space or time to let them dry, however leaving them to callous typically yields better results.
+You can skip this step if you don't have the space or time to let them dry.
+However, leaving cuttings to callus typically yields better results.

 Step 4: Place the cut end of the cutting directly into the potting soil.